msteveb/tmake/README.md

 Reliability
 -----------

-* Various things are cached to ensure that targets are rebuilt when
+* Various things are cached to ensure that targets are rebuilt when required.

+Note that currently we only cache the script which generates targets, not how that script resolves (to either Tcl commands or external commands).
+We *could* have 'run' follow the PATH and record details of commands actually run in case those external programs change.
+This might be overkill...

 Parallel Builds
 ---------------
 tmake does not currently support parallel builds, but this is an implentation detail.
 With some (much!) restructuring, parallel builds should be possible.

+The primary issue here is that we need to be able to run each parallel command in the background and collect it's outputs and result when done.
+In Jim Tcl the only way to do this is either [exec ... &] and os.wait, or os.fork

 More about cached state
 -----------------------